An original article by Decision Free Solutions

-As exciting these pioneering organisations are, and how appealing these extreme characteristics seem, neither the (structures of the) pioneering organisations nor these extreme characteristics define the new way of working.
+However, as exciting these pioneering organisations are, and how appealing these extreme characteristics seem, neither the (structures of the) pioneering organisations nor these extreme characteristics define the new way of working.

 What is preventing existing organisations from embracing the new way?

 The benefits associated of the new way of working are manifold, and there are thousands of organisations which have embraced several or all of its aspects.
 Many of these organisations started from scratch, or were forced to make a transformation because they were on the brink of failure, and had either “visionary” leaders at the helm, or were helped by experienced and no less visionary consultants.

 Yet, there are millions of organisations which haven’t adopted the new way of working.
 Organisations which are not run by visionary leaders, which can’t build a new culture from scratch, are not pushed to change by impending failure, and don’t have the resources to “experiment” and drastically restructure.
 Most of these organisations can’t even tell whether the new way of working is actually for them, and if so, where to start.

 In absence of underlying principles, focusing on pioneering organisations has a downside

 So how should existing organisations approach the new way of working?
 Today’s publications and platforms tend to focus on a relatively small group of pioneering organisations.
 They share exciting ideas and provide valuable support for a much larger group of interested organisations.
 But, in absence of underlying principles, their focus on, especially, the structural characteristics of these more “extreme” examples has a downside, also.